blockschain/truffle-docs/content/zh/blog/tutorials/drizzle-and-contract-events.md

 **A Complete example is available at the following [repo](https://github.com/trufflesuite/drizzle-event-demo).**

 <div class="alert alert-info">
-  <strong>Prerequisite</strong>: You should be familiar with Truffle, Drizzle, React and Redux.
+  Prerequisite: You should be familiar with Truffle, Drizzle, React and Redux.
 If you need an introduction please consult the following resources:

 <br/><br/>

   <ol>
     <li>[Truffle Quickstart](https://truffleframework.com/docs/truffle/quickstart)</li>